How is Detective Inspector Jago’s name pronounced?

 How many Blitz Detective novels will there be?

 It’s a series, so I hope it will go on as long as people want to buy them and read them – and as long as there are fresh murders for Jago to solve.
-I’m currently working on number 4, to follow Direct Hit, Fifth Column and Enemy Action, and if all goes well that should come out in 2018.
+I’m currently working on number 5, to follow Direct Hit, Fifth Column, Enemy Action and Firing Line, and if all goes well that should come out in 2019.

 Does it matter what order I read them in?